Sell Your House Fast:

-A failed auction sale will effect cash offers from ‘Quick Sale’ Co’s
+A failed auction sale will effect cash offers from ‘Sell House Quickly’ Co’s

-Lets say you’re on the market with an estate agent at £200k and you lose your buyer (perhaps they couldn’t get mortgage finance or their buyer pulled out).
+Let’s say you’re on the market with a traditional estate agent at £200k and you lose your potential buyer (perhaps they couldn’t get mortgage finance or their buyer pulled out).

-In this scenario, cash house buying companies will be using a figure close to £200k as a starting point for calculating their offer.
+In this scenario, fast home buying companies will be using a figure close to £200k as a starting point for calculating their offer.

-If instead you go down the auction route with a guide price of £180k and you fail to sell, cash house buying companies will now be minded to use this lower figure as their starting point for calculating their offer.
+If instead you go down the auction route with a guide price of £180k and you fail to sell, home buying firms will now be minded to use this lower figure as their starting point for calculating their offer.

-Your failed auction attempt provides cash house-buying companies with fairly compelling evidence that your house is unlikely to achieve £200k on the open market from a buyer that can go the distance.
+Your failed auction attempt provides cash home buyers with fairly compelling evidence that your house is unlikely to achieve £200k on the open market from a buyer that can go the distance.

 Prior to a failed auction attempt, that piece of compelling evidence wasn’t there.
 They would have had to work it out for themselves:

 - They may well have previously been thinking £195k was an achievable selling price and so their offer would be 80% of £195k (approx. £156k).